Eller Grad Excels to Become Outstanding Senior

 In addition to volunteering daily at Amphitheater Middle School and Tu Nidito Children and Family Services, Marquez joined two UA clubs, one of which was Eller Transfer Ambassadors.
 As an ambassador for the UA, she has attended orientations, delivered presentations to new students, and performed in-classroom visits to meet prospective transfers.
 In short, she provided all the information and face-to-face interaction incoming students might need.

 “Just wanting to be there, wanting to be in a club, wanting to serve others … I motivated myself,” she says.
 “I’ve always served.
 It’s just something that I do.”

 Now she’s graduating as one of Eller’s Outstanding Seniors, an honor awarded to seven remarkable students who gave back to the college, whether by volunteering, participating in events or achieving academic success.
 Because Marquez accomplished all that and more, Eller selected her as the overall Outstanding Senior for the Business Administration major both on campus and online – an achievement that is hers and hers alone.

 Next, Marquez wants to pursue a career in education, but she’s looking to earn a master’s in educational leadership first.
 The UA has already welcomed her back, and she starts this fall — on campus, this time.
-But she said more and more people are taking advantage of the benefits of going online.
+But she says more and more people are taking advantage of the benefits of going online.